 - Digital Vandalism

 Data theft involves the misuse and stealing of financial data, customers’ records, or any sensitive information regarding a specific product or any strategic plan for the business.
-On the other hand, digital vandalism consists of viruses, several kinds of malware, hacking the business website, or business-related social network accounts.
+On the other hand, digital vandalism consists of viruses, several kinds of malware, hacking of the business website, or business-related social network accounts.
 No matter in which category a cyber-attack might fall under, it can cost your business massively.
 The financial data and all the account work of a company get recorded with bookkeeping.

 A cyber-attack can cause severe damage to a business.
-Cybercrime is capable of severely affecting your bottom line, the reputation of your business, and your clients’ trust.
+Cybercrime is capable of severely affecting your bottom line, the reputation of your business, and your client’s trust.
 How cyber-crimes can impact business can be classified into three major categories which are:

 Economic Damage of a Business

-One of the most common impacts of cyber-crime is economic damage to a business.
+One of the most common impacts of cybercrime is economic damage to a business.
 Cyber-crimes can result in a considerable financial loss that can arise from:

 - Theft of business data